Puerto Hurraco massacre: Background

 At the time of the massacre, Puerto Hurraco had 130 inhabitants, which increased to 200 in the summer with the return of people who had migrated to work outside, mostly in the Basque Country.

-According to some sources, the rivalry between the Cabanillas (locally nicknamed Amadeos) and the Izquierdo families (Patas Pelás or Patapelás (literally, "Bare Legs") went back to the 19th century, when the Cabanillas arrived in Puerto Hurraco from Cuba, and a stabbing had already taken place over an unapproved relationship between a Izquierdo male and a Cabanillas female in 1929.
+According to some sources, the rivalry between the Cabanillas (locally nicknamed Amadeos) and the Izquierdo families (Patas Pelás or Patapelás, "Bare Legs") went back to the 19th century, when the Cabanillas arrived in Puerto Hurraco from Cuba, and a stabbing had already taken place over an unapproved relationship between an Izquierdo male and a Cabanillas female in 1929.
 Manuel and Isabel Izquierdo moved to Puerto Hurraco from Benquerencia de la Serena with their six children: sons Jerónimo, Emilio, and Antonio, and daughters Emilia, Luciana, and Ángela.
 Only Emilia married and moved out of the parental home while the others stayed with them.
 The youngest son, Antonio, lost one eye after being attacked by a chicken when he was a child.

 This generation had the first quarrel in 1963, when Amadeo Cabanillas drove a plough on land owned by Manuel Izquierdo.
 According to a widespread story, Luciana Izquierdo wanted to marry Amadeo Cabanillas, but he rejected her, which caused her great suffering.
 Luciana's eldest brother, Jerónimo Izquierdo, took this as an insult to the family and fatally stabbed Amadeo Cabanillas on January 22, 1967, a few days after the rejection.
 However, a neighbor dismissed the story as a baseless rumor, claiming that the enmity of the families was rooted solely on land disputes.
 In either case, Jerónimo was arrested and served 14 years in prison for the murder, after which he moved to Barcelona.